 Steamboat Springs, Colorado

-Also included among the are many family attractions at this hot springs water park is a splash pad with slides and fountains for the wee ones, a shallow wading pool with animal features, and an obstacle course during the summer in the large pool.
-The actual Heart Spring pool is for children ages 15 years and older.
+Also included among the many family attractions at this hot springs water park is a Splash Pool with a gradual beach-style entry, slide, and splash features for the wee ones.
+The actual Heart Spring pool is for guests ages 18 and older.
+Spa services and fitness and aquatics classes are all available to visitors and locals.

 More from FamilyVacationist: